egc112/OpenWRT-egc-add-on/pbr/readme.md

 Download the script to your home directory and make executable, while in your home directory: `chmod +x ./monitor-ip.sh`.
 To execute the script from your home directory: `./monitor-ip.sh`, stop the script with `CTRL + C`

-If you encounter problels starting up, especially when using Adblock and OpenVPN which are slow to setup, adding some delay is often necessary:
+If you encounter problems starting up, especially when using Adblock and OpenVPN which are slow to setup, adding some delay is often necessary:
 ```
 	option procd_boot_delay '30'
 	option procd_reload_delay '20'